Reyleal360/Barberin/EXECUTION-INSTRUCTIONS.md

    - Teacher: Username "teacher1", Role "Maestro"
    - Student: Username "student1", Role "Alumno"

-### 3. Data Management
+### 5. Data Management
 All data is now managed through the DataManager class:
-- Data is initially loaded from `data.json`
+- Data is loaded from the MySQL database through the backend API
-- Changes are saved to localStorage as a fallback mechanism
+- Changes are saved directly to the database
-- In a production environment, this would connect to a backend server
+- The system no longer uses localStorage as a fallback

 ## DataManager Methods